Elf (musical): North American tours

-West End (2015–16)

-A production of the musical opened at the Dominion Theatre on October 24, 2015, for a 10-week run until January 2, 2016, after brief runs with substantially the same cast at the Theatre Royal, Plymouth, in December 2014) and at the Bord Gáis Energy Theatre in Dublin from December 2014 to January 2015).
-The West End production featured Ben Forster as Buddy and Kimberley Walsh as Jovie.
-It received mixed reviews.
-In 2015 it was reported that the production was the fastest selling show since the Dominion Theatre opened in 1929.

 Other noteworthy productions

 A production ran at the 5th Avenue Theatre in Seattle, Washington, from November 30 to December 31, 2012.
-A Canadian production ran from November 20, 2012, to January 6, 2013, at Neptune Theatre (Halifax), Nova Scotia.
+A Canadian production ran from November 20, 2012, to January 6, 2013, at Neptune Theatre, Nova Scotia.
 A 2013 touring production ran under the name Elf the Musical.
 A regional production ran at the Paper Mill Playhouse from November 26, 2014 until January 4, 2015.

 There was a late 2017 UK tour ending January 14, 2018 in The Lowry theatre in Salford, England, with Ben Forster as Buddy.
 On December 24, 2017, a film of the production aired on Channel 5, after being recorded live at The Lowry.

 An arena tour in December 2018 stopped at Cardiff Motorpoint Arena, Resorts World Arena in Birmingham and Motorpoint Arena Nottingham.
 The tour returned in December 2019 to M&S Bank Arena in Liverpool, SSE Hydro in Glasgow, Wembley Arena and Dublin's 3 Arena.
 This production had three stages.
-The audience decorated a giant 30 foot-tall Christmas tree and took part in a giant snowball fight.
+The audience decorated a 30-foot-tall Christmas tree and took part in a giant snowball fight.
 The production included a flying sleigh among other stunts and effects.
 Enormous TV screens relayed the action and added CGI scenery.
-In both productions, Tam Ryan played Buddy the Elf, Kym Marsh played Jovie, and Shaun Williamson played Walter Hobbs.
+In both productions, Tam Ryan played Buddy, Kym Marsh played Jovie, and Shaun Williamson played Walter.
 The cast included over 100 performers.